It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 It’s a tough trail, but worth the effort, because it ends right below the waterfall and is the perfect place to relax after a long day trekking through the park.

-With the many different species of animals and a scenery so gorgeous, Nightcap National Park is one of the best things to see in Byron Bay.
+With the many different species of animals and scenery so gorgeous, Nightcap National Park is one of the best things to see in Byron Bay, and one of the best day trips to take from town.

-The parties on the beaches around Byron Bay are epic happenings – which is why many of them are mostly spread by word of mouth.
+The parties on the beaches of Byron Bay are epic happenings – which is why many of them are mostly spread by word of mouth.

 There are plenty of nightclubs in Byron Bay, even despite the relaxing atmosphere of the town, and the city has been often described as the Australian mecca for parties.